RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/station/README.md

 11. `is_timestamps_updated`: boolean; True if timestamps have been altered from original data values, default False
 12. `timesync_analysis`: TimeSyncAnalysis object; contains information about the station's timing values.
 Refer to the [Timesync Documentation](#timesync-and-offset-model) for more information
+13. `use_model_correction`: boolean, if True, time correction is done using OffsetModel functions, otherwise correction is done by adding the best offset from the OffsetModel (also known as the model's intercept value or the best offset from TimeSyncAnalysis).  default True
+14. `errors`: RedVoxExceptions, class containing a list of all errors encountered when creating the station.
+This is set by the SDK.

 _[Table of Contents](#table-of-contents)_